saebekassebil/ftpkick/README.md

 # ftpkick

-Simply a module (and bin) that kicks your folder out the door and up onto your FTP server of choice.
+Simply a module that kicks your folder out the door and up onto your FTP server of choice.
 If you don't like the word "kick", then you're allowed to silently replace it with "deploy" in your mind.